binDebug3/scanner_automation/README.md

         are the default settings and what each variable does.
 Any time you want to change these variables, you must stop and rerun Winston in order to apply them.</br></br>

-    a) goFast = True.
+    a) <strong>goFast</strong> = True.
 This variable will determine how fast Winston runs.
 It should only be set to false for training or demonstration purposes.</br>

-    b) complimentOn = True.
+    b) <strong>complimentOn</strong> = True.
 This variable determines if you will get compliments and fun facts each time you scan.
         It defaults to True because it's cool and fun, but Winston is a polite guy so you can ask him to stop and he won't complain.</br>

-    c) permissionRequired = False.
+    c) <strong>permissionRequired</strong> = False.
 While this variable is true, Winston will pause and ask for permission before it clicks the 'Store Documents' button.
 It defaults to False because Winston runs faster and easier this way, and you should only set it to True if you are not sure Winston will consistently function correctly.</br>

-    d) resumePosition = 9.
+    d) <strong>resumePosition</strong> = 9.
 This variable tells Winston where to start when you rerun his program.
 If it is less than zero or greater than seven, then Winston will assume you want to restart where you left off.
 If that is not the case, simply set this variable to the last step Winston should have completed already.
 You can find more information about what this means in the Checkpoints sections below.
 Just don't forget to reset it so that Winston knows where to resume automatically!</br>

-    e) documentType.
+    e) <strong>documentType</strong>.
 This tells Winston what kind of document you are scanning.
 These strings must match the following options exactly:

         i.
 Pre Funding Package